akaase/hw-06-tuples-dicts/README.md

 ---

-# Part 2: Friends, Colleagues, and Details
+# Exercise 2: Friends, Colleagues, and Details

-Create a file called `part2.py` and write your solution code in there.
+Create a file called `exercise2.py` and write your solution code in there.

 Your boss tasks you with creating a company directory.